Visiting the Capitol

 Do you have travel directions to the Minnesota State Capitol?

-The Capitol complex is to the north of I-94 just minutes from downtown St. Paul.
+The Minnesota State Capitol is located on the north side of downtown St. Paul.
 It is accessible from the east and west on I-94, and from the north and south on I-35E.

 Are tours of the Capitol available?